Archive

 St. Maarten – The illegal land reclamation behind the old location of the BBW cement factory was already well underway in 2007.
 Former prosecutor Paul Mooij made an aerial picture of the site available to this newspaper that shows the situation o

 Marigot, St. Martin – Dozens of people took part in a white march through the streets of Marigot Saturday morning to commemorate murder victim Pascal Delalosa, an employee of the First Deco store located at the Rue de Hollande.
+The participants, a

 St. Maarten – Public Works has started executing a road repair program worth 1.6 million guilders (around US$890,000).
 Yesterday contractor Windward Roads resurfaced large parts of Bush Road between the Shell gas station at the corner of Zagersgu